YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 Prequisites
 ###########

-If you have not done so, please complete the Mojito Quickstart, which will show you how to install Mojito and run basic commands.
+If you have not done so, please complete the `Mojito Quickstart <../getting_started/quickstart.html>`_, which will show you how to install Mojito and run basic commands.

 .. _01_before_starting-setting_up: